dfe-analytical-services/dfe-published-data-qa/README.md

 ### i.
 Software requirements

-- Installation of R 3.6.2 or higher from software centre
+- Installation of R 3.6.2 or higher

-- Installation of RTools40 or higher from software centre
+- Installation of RTools40 or higher

 ### ii.
 Programming skills required (for editing or troubleshooting)